 Skip to content

-Computes the mean, std, & quantiles of grayscale intensity of objects in img.
+Computes grayscale intensity features of labeled objects in img.

 Parameters: